open-mmlab/mmdeploy/docs/en/tutorials/how_to_install_mmdeploy_on_jetsons.md

 ```
 Then we can use `nvcc -V` the get the version of cuda we use.

-If you want to save CUDA env variables to bashrc, you could run
+If you want to save CUDA env variables to bashrc, you could run:
 ```bash
 echo '# set env for CUDA' >> ~/.bashrc echo 'export PATH=$PATH:/usr/local/cuda/bin' >> ~/.bashrc